Asthma clinical trials: Frequently Asked Questions

 My child has asthma.
 Can they take part in clinical trials?

-Some clinical trials do look for pediatric patients to take part.
-Of course, in order for a child under 18 to take part in a trial, a parent or guardian must give consent as well.
-Studies that involve children also have additional protections from the Food and Drug Administration (FDA) and Department of Health and Human Services (HHS).
-Research suggests that children's brains respond differently to medication than adult brains do, which is one reason clinical trials specifically for children are important.
+Some clinical trials do involve pediatric patients.
+Of course, a parent or guardian must also give consent for a child under 18 to participate in a trial.
+Studies involving children also have additional protections from the Food and Drug Administration (FDA) and Department of Health and Human Services (HHS).
+Research suggests that children's brains respond differently to medication than adults, which is one reason clinical trials are essential for children.

 What are the benefits and risks of joining clinical trials for asthma?

-The benefits of joining a clinical trial include the opportunity to access a potential new treatment, receive care from asthma experts, and help move research forward.
-The risk in any clinical trial is that the treatment won't work, you'll receive a placebo, or you'll experience unwanted side effects from the treatment.
-When you're considering taking part in a trial, talk with your doctor to help decide if it's the right option for you.
+The benefits of joining a clinical trial include accessing a potential new treatment, receiving care from asthma experts, and helping move research forward.
+The risk in any clinical trial is that the treatment won't work, you'll receive a placebo, or you'll experience unwanted side effects.
+When considering taking part in a trial, talk with your doctor to help decide if it's the right option for you.

-What treatments are currently in development for asthma?
+What treatments are currently being developed for asthma?

-Some current asthma research is looking into how to better treat symptoms in patients with uncontrolled asthma.
-For example, studies are looking into better treatments to reduce inflammation in air passages to prevent asthma attacks.
-Other trials are looking into how using technology to track medication use can help improve symptoms.
+Some current asthma research is investigating how to better treat symptoms in patients with uncontrolled asthma.
+For example, studies are investigating better treatments to reduce inflammation in air passages to prevent asthma attacks.
+Other trials are investigating how using technology to track medication use can help improve symptoms.

 Interested?
 Start your search for asthma clinical trials below.